AndersDeath/diary2/000-current.md

 Whatever it is, I don’t lose heart and try to find a solution to problem

 Today I was working on bot and on article.
 As a result did a lot to this moment.
 At the same time I've got some not good news.
 It looks like Protugal will take statements for visa only in countries of residency.
+It means that I will have to ask for visa in Moscow which is irrelevant now.